neeha1293/my-basic-python-scripts/README.md

-# This is a cryptographically secure random password generator.
+This is a cryptographically secure random password generator.

-## Use case:
+## Use cases:
 - API Keys
 - access tokens
 - session token